 Life Meaning and Healthy Hearts Lab Study

 The purpose of this study is to examine how thinking about important events in one’s life provides purpose and meaning in life and may change blood pressure, heart rate, and other cardiovascular responses to stress.
-We are currently finalizing the study protocol and expect to begin recruiting participants in early Fall 2017.
+We have finalized the study protocol and data collection is beginning.

 Couples & Heart Lab Study